 Wife of Nigeria’s president, Aisha Buhari has explained why he sued Ekiti State governor, Ayodele Fayose.
-Mrs. Buhari who spoke through her counsel, Mary Ekpere-Eta of Mary Ekpere & Co, Legal
+Mrs. Buhari who spoke through her counsel, Mary Ekpere-Eta of Mary Ekpere & Co, Legal Practitioners said she took the decision to let the public know that “nobody is above the law.”

 She is suing Fayose for defamation of character.
 Ekpere-Eta also said that “most importantly,” suing Fayose was to let the public know that “the immunity clause is inexhaustible.
 It can be unveiled in certain instances.”